Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Data Augmentation for Transfer

 In this study, we assume that the omnidirectional camera is a dual-fisheye type camera, and its image consists of front and back circular fisheye images.
-For images in Figs. \ref{fig:concept}, \ref{fig:ctrl-sys}, \ref{fig:fisheye-rot}, \ref{fig:fine-mask}, and \ref{fig:visual}, front (back) image is on the left (right).
-The VCR converts a dual-fisheye image to another one, as if it is taken after the camera is rotated arbitrarily in three dimensions.
+For images in Figs. \ref{fig:concept}, \ref{fig:ctrl-sys}, \ref{fig:fisheye-rot}, \ref{fig:fine-mask}, and \ref{fig:visual}, the front (back) image is on the left (right).
+The VCR converts a dual-fisheye image to another one as if it is taken after the camera is rotated arbitrarily in three dimensions.

 It is assumed that the optical system of the fisheye camera has rotational symmetry around the optical axis.
-The incident light from the $\left(\theta, \phi\right)$ direction in 3D polar coordinates of real space is projected to $\left(r(\theta), \phi\right)$ in 2D polar coordinates of the image space~\cite{courbonGenericFisheyeCamera2007,hughes2010accuracy,kumar2020fisheyedistancenet}.
-The $r(\theta)$ is called the projection function, that depends on camera design and manufacturing variation.
-A calibration is necessary to identify $r(\theta)$ precisely; however, it is also valuable to test the method using simple and generic projection functions in order to show the applicability to uncalibrated cameras.
+The incident light from the $\left(\theta, \phi\right)$ direction in 3D polar coordinates of real space is projected to $\left(r(\theta), \phi\right)$ in 2D polar coordinates of the image-space~\cite{courbonGenericFisheyeCamera2007,hughes2010accuracy,kumar2020fisheyedistancenet}.
+The $r(\theta)$ is called the projection function, which depends on camera design and manufacturing variation.
+Calibration is necessary to identify $r(\theta)$ precisely; however, it is also valuable to test the method using simple and generic projection functions in order to show the applicability to uncalibrated cameras.
 For this reason, we assume an equidistant projection function $r(\theta)\propto\theta$.